Nikybot/Nikybot/README.md

 # Hi!, i am Niky n.n

-From Chile, passionate electronics enthusiast with a strong focus on robotics and automation. i am still a beginner in the field, but I am constantly learning and exploring new technologies.
-Here are some of the projects I'm currently working on:
+I am from Chile, i like to learn about robotics and automation, constantly learning new technologies, here are some of the projects that i am currently working on along with my academic thesis:
 ## Personal projects:

 ### Kinetic-7